Taxi No. 9211: Plot

 On the other side, Raghav is caught again by police and taken to the police station, where Sunita tells him his real character and problems within himself.
 Soon, he realises his mistake.
 Jai, having realised the value of close ones, then bails Raghav out of jail.
 Raghav insists they have a drink, and they go to Jai's house for one.
 They find out that they share the same birthday.
 Raghav gives back his will, which he had hidden in the sofa, and says that he had never destroyed it – the torn will on the wall is a fake.
 Raghav then goes to the railway station to stop Sunita and his son from leaving him, but arrives a little too late.
 He goes back home, where he sees a birthday cake on the table.
 He feels that he is hallucinating, but gets a pleasant shock when he sees Sunita and his son standing there, singing him a birthday song (and finds out that it was Jai who brought them back).

-Jai confronts Arjun Bajaj (Shivaji Satam), the friend and custodian of the property of Jai's father, whom he tells that he has realised the value of life and does not want his father's property.
+Jai meets Arjun Bajaj (Shivaji Satam), the friend and custodian of the property of Jai's father, whom he tells that he has realised the value of life and does not want his father's property.
 Bajaj, visibly happy to hear this, tells Jai that the inheritance has always been Jai's and Bajaj is only a custodian.
 They embrace, and Jai takes a leave.
 Just as he drives out, his car collides with another car driven by a woman (Priyanka Chopra), though initially both seem to be angry at each.
 Later, Jai apologizes and asks for her number, promising to pay for damages.
 The movie ends as both smile at each other and drive away, indicating a new romantic beginning.